 Explores specific topics, genres, or forms in creative writing through reading, writing, and workshop.
 Topics vary depending on the instructor.
 May be taken more than once, with consent of instructor, provided the topics are substantially different.

-CRW-125 Introduction to Creative Writing
+CRW-125 Introduction to Creative Writing (WE)

 Studies the line or sentence as the basic unit of creative writing across multiple genres.
 This class introduces skills necessary for subsequent workshops by examining different ways of looking at the line, including by thinking about sound and meaning and how syntax, diction, and other choices create an overall effect.
 Focus is on analysis of both published and student-generated work.